 Have you been injured in a car accident?
 Are you worried about who is going to pay your medical bills and lost wages?
 Most people who are injured in a car accident have these concerns.
 It is natural to feel uncertain and anxious about how you will pay your living expenses and how you will afford the medical attention you need following an accident.
 It is also normal to worry about how the accident will affect other areas of your finances, such as your car insurance rates.

 After an accident, you need immediate medical care for your injuries so that you have the best chance for a full recovery.
-You also need a law firm with the experience and knowledge of California personal injury laws to represent you in regard to your insurance claim.
-You can benefit from insider knowledge and put a former insurance company lawyer on your side when you hire The Levinson Law Group.
+You also need an accident law firm with the experience and knowledge of California personal injury laws to represent you in regard to your insurance claim.
+You can benefit from insider knowledge and put a former insurance company lawyer on your side when you hire The Levinson Law Group (car accident attorney).
 Gordon R. Levinson used to represent the largest insurers in North America but now he uses that knowledge and experience to help injured victims just like you.
 We accept cases on a contingent fee.
 That means that if there is no recovery in your case you pay no fee.
 And in most cases, we even advance the costs.
-For your free consultation, call 1-866-643-HURT (4878) today.
+For your free consultation, call (760) 642-5475 today.

 Car Accidents and Insurance Rates